florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/powertrain_builder/pt_file.rst

 Multiple input / output connection
 ==================================
-When having connection with multiple components, the connection index must be specified.
+When the component can have multiple inputs/outputs, the connection index must be specified.
 The number of connections must match the number defined in the ``power_train_components`` section.
 The ``<index of connection>`` should be an integer starting from 1 up to the number specified in ``power_train_components``.